takephone/BAZZ-Bridge-SDK/README.md

         BazzInitDoneListener completionListener = new BazzLib.BazzInitDoneListener() {
     		@Override
     		public void onBazzInitDone(String error) {
-  				// error is NULL for success, failure reason if not
+  			// error is null for success, failure reason if not
     		}
 	};
 ```